numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 optimum at the tip of the cone).
 The second objective is partially separable (tri-band structure) and has a local optimum with an attraction volume of about 25\%.
-Note also that the first objective function can be deceptive for cumulative step size adaptation.

 Contained in the *moderate - moderate* function class.

-.. rubric:: Information gained from this function:
+.. .. rubric:: Information gained from this function:

-* What is the effect of relatively large search space areas leading to suboptimal values of the two objective functions?
+.. * What is the effect of relatively large search space areas leading to suboptimal values of the two objective functions?